CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 ## Goals of the Tutorial

 The primary objectives of this tutorial are:
-1. To analyze the relationship between HOLC grades and the presence of urban greenspace.
+  1. To practice coding in CyVerse.
-2. To understand how historic policies continue to affect the spatial distribution of environmental amenities.
+  2. To analyze the relationship between HOLC grades and the presence of urban greenspace.
-3. To visualize the impact of redlining on urban greenspace using mapping and statistical analysis tools.
+  3. To understand how historic policies continue to affect the spatial distribution of environmental amenities.

 ## Part 1: Accessing and Visualizing Historic Redlining Data